 The JCQ awarding bodies value the non-examination assessments (NEAs), coursework and other internal assessments which form part of our qualifications.
 These assessments give students the chance to demonstrate skills which cannot be assessed in exams.
 We recognise schools and colleges, teachers and students really value these assessments too.
 We believe that, by responding to AI developments in the right way, these assessments can continue to provide a valuable means of assessing students.

 Teachers know their students best and, with assessors, remain best placed to identify whether work is a student’s own.
 This means that teachers and assessors in schools and colleges play a key role in ensuring that only work which is the student’s own is accepted for assessment and that any concerns regarding authenticity are carefully looked into.
-Please read and share this new version of our guidance.
+Please read and share this new version of our rules and guidance.

-Schools and colleges need to ensure that their students and staff are provided with clear guidance on the use of AI tools in assessments.
+Schools and colleges need to ensure that their students and staff are provided with clear rules and guidance on the use of AI tools in assessments.
 To provide more support to school and college leaders, teachers/assessors and students, we’ve also created a poster for students, an information sheet and presentations for senior leaders and for teachers (see links below).

 AI Use support documents